Disco Elysium: Development

-Kurvitz eventually managed to overcome this period of alcoholism and helped Kender to also overcome his own alcoholism.
-As a sign of gratitude, Kender suggested to Kurvitz that instead of pursuing a novel, that he try capturing his world as a video game instead as to draw a larger interest.
+Kurvitz eventually managed to overcome this period of alcoholism and helped Kender to overcome his alcoholism.
+As a sign of gratitude, Kender suggested to Kurvitz that instead of pursuing a novel, that he try capturing his world as a video game as to draw a larger interest.
 Kurvitz had no experience in video games before, but once he had seen artwork of the game's setting of Revachol as easily fitting into an isometric format, as well as Rostov's agreement that they might as well continue taking the risk of failing on a video game together, Kurvitz proceeded with the idea.
 Kurvitz wrote a concise description of what the game would be: "D&D meets '70s cop-show, in an original 'fantastic realist' setting, with swords, guns and motor-cars.
 Realised as an isometric CRPG – a modern advancement on the legendary Planescape: Torment and Baldur's Gate.
 Massive, reactive story.
 Exploring a vast, poverty-stricken ghetto.
 Deep, strategic combat."
 Kender was impressed by the strong statement, investing into the game's development, with additional investment coming from friends and family.
 The game was announced as an upcoming 2017 game under the title No Truce With the Furies, taken from the poem "Reflections" by R.S.
 Thomas and published in Thomas' No Truce with the Furies in 1995.